jschnab/systems_design/pastebin/README.md

 async def get_text(text_id):
+    if not await database.text_is_visible(text_id):
+        return

     text_body = await cache.get(text_id)
     if text_body is not None:
         return text_body
     text_body = await object_store.get_text(text_id)

+    if await database.is_text_burn_after_reading(text_id):
+        await database.mark_text_for_deletion(text_id)
+    else:
         if text_body is not None:
             await cache.put(text_id, text_body)

     return text_body
 ```

+We first check if the text is visible (i.e. not to be deleted), in case the
+text was "burned" after it was read.

-First, we try to obtain a text from cache.
-In case of a cache miss, we get the
+If the text is visible, we try to retrieve it from the cache, otherwise we
-text from the object store and cache results before returning them to the user.
+query the object store.

+Finally, if the text should be "burned" after reading, we mark it for later
+deletion by the text cleaner.
+Otherwise, we cache the text for future
+retrieval.

 #### 6.1.2.3 Delete a text